Irish theatre: Theatre in the Irish language

-Irish-language theatre has enjoyed periods of remarkable productivity since its beginnings in the era of the Gaelic Revival, despite a frequent lack of trained actors and directors, a small and scattered audience and difficulty in finding permanent theatre spaces.
+Irish language theatre has enjoyed periods of remarkable productivity since its beginnings in the era of the Gaelic Revival, despite a frequent lack of trained actors and directors, a small and scattered audience and difficulty in finding permanent theatre spaces.

 The earliest plays were often based on folk themes or had as their aim the strengthening of nationalism.
 It was not until the late nineteen twenties that a real sophistication began to be achieved, and even then the work depended largely on the work of gifted amateurs working through dramatic societies and the few available theatres.
 They were handicapped by the lack of a longstanding dramatic tradition such as existed in English, and it has been argued that, with outstanding exceptions, there was little influence at the time from the European classics.

 From 1942 the Abbey Theatre began occasional productions in Irish; in time this led to a concentration on pantomime at the expense of longer and more serious work.
 New theatre companies emerged to redress this, and An Phéacóg Nua (The New Peacock Theatre), a small theatre specialising in Irish-language drama, was created as an extension of the Abbey.
 The task of presenting innovative theatre in Irish was taken up by An Damer, a theatre in the heart of Dublin.
 It continued the tradition of staging both original work and translations.
 There were professional directors working there, and the playwrights included Eoghan Ó Tuairisc, Seán Ó Tuama, Brendan Behan and Máiréad Ní Ghráda.
-It served as a training ground for actors like Niall Tóibín who achieved distinction elesewhere.
+It served as a training ground for actors like Niall Tóibín who achieved distinction elsewhere.
 It lost its state subsidy in 1981 and closed, and the new theatre companies that arose to replace it lacked a permanent home.

 The Taibhdhearc, a Galway theatre founded in 1928, was explicitly devoted to Irish-language productions.
 Prominent among those involved were the writer and actor Micheál MacLiammóir and his companion Hilton Edwards, who were also involved with the Gate Theatre in Dublin.
 The Taibhdhearc has over the years mounted critically praised productions, but there was always tension between proponents of original and translated drama.
 There was a constant need for new scripts and for sufficient funding to establish the Taibhdhearc as a national theatre.
 The number of full-length plays in Irish being presented there is presently at a minimum.

 Irish-language theatre still depends upon a mixture of amateur and professional talent.
 Current companies include Aisteoirí Bulfin, Fíbín (with an emphasis on physicality and the visual, including masks and puppetry) and the Belfast group Aisling Ghéar, with an interest in experimentation.
 Dublin, traditionally a theatrical centre, still lacks a permanent theatre devoted solely to Irish-language productions, though the Peacock Theatre continues to present plays in Irish.

 In the words of Irish theatre historian Philip O’Leary, "theatre in Irish has been a living if often invisible art form, with its companies, venues, prizes and, of course, critics".
 In spite of its problems, it shows continuing vitality.